mattdesl/is-webgl-context/README.md

 #### `isGLContext(obj)`

-Returns true if the object is an instance of WebGLRenderingContext, handling edge cases for WebGL debuggers/inspectors.
+Returns true if the object is an instance of WebGL[2]RenderingContext, handling edge cases for WebGL debuggers/inspectors.

 ## License